-This year, 9 Vaimoers flew in from our offices around the world to join Magento’s Imagine Commerce 2017 in Las Vegas, Nevada, USA, at the Wynn Hotel.
+This year, 9 Vaimoers flew in from our offices worldwide to join Magento’s Imagine Commerce 2017 in Las Vegas, Nevada, USA, at the Wynn Hotel.
 Magento Imagine sees over 2,500 eCommerce merchants, developers, agencies, technology providers and eCommerce enthusiasts from over 45 countries unite to share knowledge, learn the latest updates from the industry and dive deep into the world of eCommerce.

 Vaimo CSO Markus Åberg (far left) took part of the Big Dam Run at Hoover Dam

 At the Partner Summit on Sunday, April 2, 2017, Vaimo was named the Magento Commercial Partner of the Year EMEA.
-Last year, Vaimo received the EMEA Magento Omnichannel Partner of the Year Award; you can find more information here about last year’s award.
+Last year, Vaimo received the EMEA Magento Omnichannel Partner of the Year Award.
 We are also delighted to share that Magento has published two customer success stories from our clients who are finalists at this year’s Excellence Awards: grocery store chain Selver and Absolut Art.
-Read about our clients who are finalists at this year’s awards here.

 Check out our Twitter for live updates and check this blog for new posts every day on the wide array of sessions we will all be partaking this year at Imagine.

 The Vaimo team woke this Monday morning, April 3, 2017, to the Wynn Hotel alive with the buzz of Magento lovers picking up their Magento swag and rushing to find their session rooms with breakfast buns in hand.
 We spread out and tried to cover as many sessions as possible to infuse ourselves (and our readers) in fresh Magento knowledge.